Semantic Models¶

 many_to_one |

-The join expression uses {alias.column} syntax on both sides.
+The join expression: uses {name.column} syntax on both sides.
 The cardinality helps Vulcan handle aggregations correctly and prevent double-counting.

 Cross-model references¶